DungeonFox/Codex/README.md

 Cube information is persisted in three stores.
 Each entry uses an ID as key and stores an array describing the data so it can be read back as typed buffers.
 Sub-cubes are saved with IDs based on their grid index (`sub0`, `sub1`, ...).
 The IDs follow the order returned by `orderSubCubes`—the center first, then the corners, then the remaining cells from top-left to bottom-right.

 - **cubes** – `{ id, windowUID, value: [ center, subIds, vertexEntries ] }` where `center` is `[x,y,z]`, `subIds` lists associated sub‑cube IDs and `vertexEntries` contains `[position, color, weight, blendingLogicId]` arrays for the main cube vertices.
 - **subcubes** – `{ id, windowUID, cubeId, center, originID, blendingLogicId, vertexIds, order, row, col, layer }` linking to all vertex IDs and storing its local center and index.
+  Sub-cubes are retrieved in this same order via `loadSubCubes()`, which sorts records by the stored `order` field so lookups match the cube's ordering.
 - **vertices** – `{ id, windowUID, cubeId, subCubeId, index, value: [ color, position, blendingLogicId, weight ] }` describing each vertex.

 These stores allow each window to share cube layouts and colors across sessions.